Filter by Category:

 Make a connection between summarizing stories and retelling story problems.
 One way to accomplish this is with the popular frame Somebody, Wanted, But, So, Then.

 Using this summary frame, redefine the story elements to fit the content of a math word problem.

 With a strong grasp of the story and the problem, reveal the specific quantities.
-Using their step-by-step process from the So… portion, students Then show their work.
+Using their step-by-step process from the So… portion, students Then show their work while solving the problem.